-When I visit my family in Missouri, for example, I tend to sleep in until 9 each morning, stay up late, maybe take a nap in the afternoon, and base my eating habits on those of my family.
+When I visit my family in Missouri, I tend to sleep in until nine each morning, stay up late, maybe take a nap in the afternoon, and base my eating habits on those of my family.

-In Iceland, I’m far more likely to doze until 10 or 11, stay out until 5 the next morning, and eat meals based on my social schedule.
+In Iceland, I’m far more likely to doze until ten or eleven, stay out until five the next morning, and eat meals based on my social schedule.

-When I’m in transit, time ceases to be a standard of measurement that I can rely on as I gradually shift between time zones, sometimes for days on end.
-Trying to adhere to a regular schedule under those circumstances becomes an exercise in futility, and so I try to time my sleeping for when I’m on a plane or other secure mode of transportation; I schedule eating for when I’ve landed for a layover or arrived at my destination.
+When I’m in transit, time ceases to be a reliable standard of measurement, as I gradually shift between time zones, sometimes for days on end.
+Trying to adhere to a regular schedule under those circumstances becomes an exercise in futility, so I try to time my sleeping for when I’m on a plane or other secure mode of transportation.
+I schedule eating for when I’ve landed for a layover or arrived at my destination.

-When living alone and far away from my family and existing group of friends, I tend to wake up early — maybe 6 or 7 — and go to sleep at around 1am.
+When living alone and far away from my family and existing group of friends, I tend to wake up early, maybe six or seven, and go to sleep at around one.
 My eating schedule is unruly, and I’m far more likely to eat one large meal and snack all day than to eat three regular meals.

 I’ve considered this.
 I frequently consider it, in fact.

 You might say that the imperfect fuels the perfection of my ideal.
 Like looking at a black and white TV and then at a modern color screen, the contrast between the two serves to make the latter even more vibrant than it actually is.
-At the same time, the difference makes the former more tolerable at the same time, in a quaint, ‘isn’t that novel,’ artsy kind of way.
+At the same time, the difference makes the former more tolerable in a quaint, ‘isn’t that interesting,’ artsy kind of way.

-The result is that I know what circumstances are my favorite in terms of being happy and comfortable and creative, but I also know that the alternatives to that lifestyle have value, and are enjoyable for completely different reasons.
+The result is that I know what circumstances are my favorite in terms of being happy and comfortable and creative, but I also know the alternatives to that lifestyle have value, and are enjoyable for completely different reasons.
 They challenge me.
 Keep me growing.
 Learning.
-Without those imperfect moments, the perfect ones would slowly (but surely) become drab and monotonous.
+Without those imperfect moments, the perfect ones would slowly but surely become drab and monotonous.
 I don’t want to lose that.